MAN ALLEGEDLY FILMED TEEN MCDONALD’S EMPLOYEE WHILE SHE WAS CHANGING

 THREE CHARGED WITH BARCADE ROBBERY

 The victim told police that he was at the bar playing a game with the four suspects on September 29 around 2:30 a.m. and after he lost a bet, he pulled out his wallet to pay for drinks.
 Police said that the four suspects attacked him, giving him a cut lip.
-The victim said that he fell while the three men allegedly continued to kick him, and police said that Imade grabbed his wallet before attempting to flee.
+The victim said that he fell while the three men allegedly continued to kick him, and police said that one of them grabbed his wallet before attempting to flee.

 Morales was also charged with assault, and Whyte was also charged with grand larceny for the alleged theft of the victim’s credit card.
 The three men turned themselves in to the precinct last week.
-Imade was charged with robbery as well as escape, when she allegedly got out of the police car while handcuffed and reportedly tried to flee.

 DOG WALKER BUSTED FOR BURGLARIES